-GENECO has run six full Mentor Programmes since 2008 in collaboration with MIL (www.milinstitute.se).
+GENECO has run seven full Mentor Programmes since 2008 in collaboration with MIL (www.milinstitute.se).
 It is an 18 month programme that runs in parallel with our research school.
 The Mentor Programme provides support in career choices, personal development, and networking.
 The PhD students can choose a mentor either from Academia, Industry or a Governmental Agency.

 Why join the Mentor Programme?